ace-wg/ace-oscore-gm-admin-coral/draft-ietf-ace-oscore-gm-admin-coral.md

 This appendix defines the two shared item tables that the examples in this document refer to for using Packed CBOR {{I-D.ietf-cbor-packed}}.

-The application-extension identifier "cri" defined in {{Section B of I-D.ietf-core-href}} is used to notate a CBOR Extended Diagnostic Notation (EDN) literal for a CRI.
+The application-extension identifier "cri" defined in {{Section 3.4 of I-D.ietf-cbor-edn-literals}} is used to notate a CBOR Extended Diagnostic Notation (EDN) literal for a CRI.

-## Compression of CoRAL Predicates
+## Compacting CoRAL Predicates with Packed CBOR

-The following shared item table is used for compressing CoRAL predicates, as per {{Section 2.2 of I-D.ietf-cbor-packed}}.
+The following shared item table is used for compacting CoRAL predicates, as per {{Section 2.2 of I-D.ietf-cbor-packed}}.

 | Index | Item                                                                                                                       |
 | 6     | cri'http://www.iana.org/assignments/linkformat/rt'                                                                         |